apache/hive/README.txt

 over small datasets.
 Alternatively, users can choose to use the newer Apache Tez framework to process SQL queries.
 Tez is designed for interactive query and has substantially reduced overheads versus MapReduce.
-Users are free to swtich back and forth between these frameworks at any time.
+Users are free to switch back and forth between these frameworks at any time.
 In either case, Hive is best suited for use cases where the amount of data processed is large enough to require a distributed system.